 The only exemption to this is gold and silver, or any alloy which is 2% or more by weight attributable gold or silver.

-You may need to be registered with The Environment Agency for a waste carriers licence (01482) 651446.
+You may need to be registered with The Environment Agency.
+For information regarding a waste carriers licence please call:

 Applications for a scrap metal dealer licence can only be accepted from persons over 18 years of age.